syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-with-templates.md

 Detail rows in the exported PDF can be customized or formatted using the [exportDetailTemplate](../../api/grid/#exportdetailtemplate) event.
 In this event, format the detail row of the exported PDF document based on its parent row details.

-In the following sample, the detail template value has been structured with rows and cells format by specifying the [columnCount](../../api/grid/detailTemplateProperties/#columncount), [columnHeader](../../api/grid/detailTemplateProperties/#columnheader), and [rows](../../api/grid/detailTemplateProperties/#rows) parameters using its [parentRow](../../api/grid/exportDetailTemplateEventArgs/#parentrow) details.
-This allows you to create a PDF grid inside the detail row.
+In the following sample, the detail row content formatted by specifying the [columnCount](../../api/grid/detailTemplateProperties/#columncount), [columnHeader](../../api/grid/detailTemplateProperties/#columnheader), and [rows](../../api/grid/detailTemplateProperties/#rows) properties using its [parentRow](../../api/grid/exportDetailTemplateEventArgs/#parentrow) details.
+This allows to create a PDF grid inside the detail row.
 Additionally, apply custom styles to specific cells using the [style](../../api/grid/detailTemplateCell/#style) property.

-> If a value for the `columnCount` is not provided, the PDF grid's columns in the detail row will be generated based on the count of the `columnHeader`/`rows` first row's [cells](../../api/grid/detailTemplateRow/#cells).
+> If `columnCount` is not provided, the PDF grid's columns in the detail row will be generated based on the count of the `columnHeader`/`rows` first row's [cells](../../api/grid/detailTemplateRow/#cells).
 > When using [rowSpan](../../api/grid/detailTemplateCell/#rowspan), it's essential to provide the cell's [index](../../api/grid/detailTemplateCell/#index) for proper functionality.

 {% if page.publishingplatform == "typescript" %}